Wyndham Grand Orlando Bonnet Creek Resort Review

 The Wyndham Grand Orlando Bonnet Creek Resort was my first stop in a whirlwind series of resort stays over a two-week period.
 My drive to Orlando had been long, and I was beyond weary upon my arrival.

 You see, it’s been a while since I’ve received full bell services at a resort.
-Having someone on hand to deliver my luggage to my room was a Godsend.
+So having someone on hand to deliver my luggage to my room was a Godsend.
 I didn’t know whether to laugh or cry.

-After loading up the luggage cart, I was instructed to park my car in the nearby garage.
-The bellman even mentioned how to get back around to the main level that was closest to the entrance.
+After loading the luggage cart, I was instructed to park my car in the nearby garage.
+The bellman even told me how to get back to the main level closest to the entrance.

 Parking the car only took a few extra moments.
-Then, I walked inside the hotel to check-in and receive my room assignment.
-It was 10:45 p.m. and I hadn’t eaten supper.
+Then, I walked inside the hotel to check in and receive my room assignment.
+It was 10:45 p.m., and I hadn’t had supper.

-The front desk attendant instructed me to walk over to the nearby bar across the lobby and order food first.
-The bar was closing at 11:00 p.m. and he assured me that they would have me checked in by the time I returned.
+An attendant at the front desk instructed me to walk to the nearby bar across the lobby and order food first.
+Since the bar was closing at 11:00 p.m., he assured me they would have me checked in by the time I returned.

-As I approached the bar, I felt uncertain about what kind of welcome I might receive given the late hour.
+As I approached the bar, I felt uncertain about what kind of welcome I might receive, given the late hour.
 But the server was kind.
-She told me to take my time, and she’d have my order prepared when I was ready.
+She told me to take my time and that she’d prepare my order when I was ready.

 I hated to be that one rude late-comer.
 But no one treated me that way.

-By the time I got back to the front desk my room key and paperwork were both ready.
+When I returned to the front desk, my room key and paperwork were both ready.
 One swift signature was required, and I was allowed on my way.

 The bell service guy was patiently waiting with my luggage.
 He noticed all of my camera equipment and showed me a few pictures he had taken of his wife on one of their recent Floridian adventures.